GabeScott/standard-works-vault/General Conference/2022 April - Is the Plan Working.md

 Like Peter, this little girl saw beyond her challenges and trusted in Jesus Christ and His Atonement.
 Faith in the Savior brings peace and the strength to move forward.

 If you look back on your life, I believe you will see that you have exercised faith many times.
 Joining the Church is an act of faith.
 Speaking with Heavenly Father in prayer is an act of faith.
 Reading the scriptures is an act of faith.
 Listening to my message in this general conference is an act of faith.
-As President Russell M. Nelson has said, “Do not minimize the faith you already have.”5
+As President Russell M. Nelson has said, “Do not minimize the faith you already have.”[^5]

 Another lesson I learn from Peter is this:

-In times of trouble, turn to Jesus Christ right away.
+**In times of trouble, turn to Jesus Christ right away.**

 As he walked toward the Savior, Peter was frightened by the wind and began to sink.
 But when Peter realized what was happening, he did not try to tread water on his own or swim back to the ship.
 Rather than let go of his faith in Christ, he held on more tightly, crying, “Lord, save me.”

-“And immediately Jesus stretched forth his hand, and caught him.”6
+“And immediately Jesus stretched forth his hand, and caught him.”[^6]

 All of us face boisterous winds that can shake our faith and cause us to sink.
 When this happens, please remember that Heavenly Father’s plan of happiness has another name—the plan of redemption.
 The plan was not for us to glide easily through life, never stumbling, never sinking, with a smile always on our face.
 Heavenly Father knew that we would need to be redeemed.
-This is why He prepared the plan of redemption.7 This is why He sent a Redeemer.
+This is why He prepared the plan of redemption.[^7] This is why He sent a Redeemer.
 When we struggle—for any reason—that does not mean the plan isn’t working.
 That is when we need the plan the most!

 In those moments, follow the example of Peter.
 Turn to the Savior right away.

-“Now is the time and the day of your salvation. ...
-Do not procrastinate the day of your repentance.”8
+“Now is the time and the day of your salvation. … Do not procrastinate the day of your repentance.”[^8]

 No matter where we are and where we have been, repentance is the way forward.
 President Nelson has taught:

-“Nothing is more liberating, more ennobling, or more crucial to our individual progression than is a regular, daily focus on repentance. ...
+“Nothing is more liberating, more ennobling, or more crucial to our individual progression than is a regular, daily focus on repentance. …

 “Whether you are diligently moving along the covenant path, have slipped or stepped from the covenant path, or can’t even see the path from where you are now, I plead with you to repent.
-Experience the strengthening power of daily repentance—of doing and being a little better each day.”9
+Experience the strengthening power of daily repentance—of doing and being a little better each day.”[^9]

 Coming unto Christ means more than just thinking about Him or talking about Him or even loving Him.
 It means following Him.
 It means living the way He teaches us to live.
 And for all of us, that means repenting, without delay.